rszrama/symfony-tutorial/README.md

 3. It then prepares a RequestContext object for use by a UrlMatcher object that can match the path of the current request to one of our routes.
-It also prepares a ControllerResolver object that can convert the 'ClassName::methodName' callable format to the array($obj, 'methodName), allowing routes to identify non-static methods as controllers.
+It also prepares a ControllerResolver object that can convert the 'ClassName::methodName' callable format to the array($obj, 'methodName'), allowing routes to identify non-static methods as controllers.
 4. The try block first populates the request attributes ParameterBag with the parameters of the matching route: year, _controller, and _route.